peterhinch/micropython-async/v3/docs/THREADING.md

  will block until an object is put on the queue.
 Normal retrieval is with `async for` but this method provides an alternative.

-In use as a data consumer the `uasyncio` code will use `async for` to retrieve items from the queue.
+In use as a data consumer the `asyncio` code will use `async for` to retrieve items from the queue.
 If it is a data provider it will use `put` to place objects on the queue.